DTrejo/dtrejo.github.io/engineering-lead.md

 ## Project wrap up checklist
 - Hold a retro with everyone involved

 More coming soon!
-Currently discussing this my experienced friends.
-Your feedback on this draft is welcome too.
+Currently discussing this with my experienced friends.
+Your feedback on this article is welcome too.

 A toast to your next successful project!
 <span class="serif i">David Trejo</span><br/>